 Sadly, in real life, few policy processes reach this kind of complexity and few provide the space and time for the ‘policy development chain’ described by Wolfgang Kleinwachter (message to WSIS-CS-Plenary, Wed, 30 Mar 2005) to be set into motion; particularly in developing countries where there are simply not enough people and institutions who have the capacity to monitor public policy processes on an ongoing basis.
 (An exception to this, and with notable success, has been in the case of regulation that enables the manufacturing and distribution of generic drugs in developing countries.
-HIV/AIDS activists in countries like Brazil, South African and India have won several victories simply because they have been proactive, and, when reversals on these victories loom as is currently the case in India they have the information and arguments needed to be able to challenge "state" in this glossary).
-As a general rule, "government" should not be capitalised.
+HIV/AIDS activists in countries like Brazil, South African and India have won several victories simply because they have been proactive, and, when reversals on these victories loom as is currently the case in India they have the information and arguments needed to be able to challenge government decisions effectively).

-Often APC">ICT policythat can have significant impact – such as national legislation on data retention and APC ">ISP liability, or decisions on awarding licenses to national operators of fixed or mobile telephony- slips through the cracks without public scrutiny.
+Often ICT policy that can have significant impact – such as national legislation on data retention and ISP liability, or decisions on awarding licenses to national operators of fixed or mobile telephony- slips through the cracks without public scrutiny.
 In developing countries even government sometimes can have a rather tenuous grasp on policy development.

 Frequently, draft policies are simply produced by consultants who, even if they are technically competent, work within the brief provided by their employers.

 In other cases policy is drafted by bureaucrats trying to address one particular aspect of regulation, and without any malicious intent, end up introducing restrictions that impact on other areas.
-For example, e-commerce regulation intended to provide secure transactions for vendors could easily introduce violations of individual’s rights to "African journalists trained in how to communicate securely online" (APCNews and Toni Eliasz, 30 September 2004), Take Back the Tech! and APC Internet Rights Charter">privacy.
+For example, e-commerce regulation intended to provide secure transactions for vendors could easily introduce violations of individual’s rights to privacy.
 How often is developing country e-commerce regulation scrutinized by privacy and human rights activists?

 As pointed out by Parminder Jeet Singh from IT For Change in a post to WSIS-CS-Plenary (Wed, 30 Mar 2005) the relationships between government and civil society actors in developing countries are complex and nuanced in that they often have “agreements on development issues, and disagreements on rights-based issues”.